Rodez: Underground parking

 To allow the population to take advantage of the cultural and economic facilities and hold a means of parking for people working in the centre of Rodez, entirely underground parking totalling 400 spaces was built at a depth of 10 m, and on two levels, under the Esplanade des Ruthènes.
 It opened at the same time as the multiplex.

 Exhibition park

 This project, scheduled for the commune of Olemps will open its doors in the second half of 2016, after work which will begin in 2015.
 This will be designed to host cultural performances, economic events or conferences, with a set of 3,000 seats.

 Toponymy

 In antiquity, during the Roman occupation, the city was named Segodunum.
 The roots being sego "strong" and dunum "hill", where Segodunum "high hill, stronghold" is at the origin of the Gaulish name of Rodez.

-During the middle to the end of the Roman Empire, the city was called Civitas Rutenorum, the city of the Rutènes.
+During the middle to the end of the Roman Empire, the city was called Civitas Rutenorum, the city of the Ruteni.
 Then, it became Ruteni and finally Rodez.